Et tu, Lyndon?

 A stellar cast, almost uncanny in physical appearance and behavior symphonize the intrigue of conversations, planning and warning, starting with crack character actors Tony Abatemarco (J. Edgar Hoover), Ford Austin (John F. Kennedy), Chad Brannon (Robert F. Kennedy), Brett Collier (Martin Luther King Jr.) and Time Winters (Lyndon B. Johnson).
 Every actor bears a notable, transporting familiarity.
 And all the cast performances are so fine in this production it begs pause to collect ones breath.

 The rest of the cast includes: Chris D’Annunzio (Clyde Todson/Clint Murchison), Casey MicKinnon (Jacqueline Bouvier Kennedy), Susan Denaker (Lady Bird Johnson), Kelie McIver (Evelyn Lincoln), Bruce Nehlsen (Allen Dulles), Jacob Sidney (McGeorge Bundy), Jerry Della Salla (Carlos Marcello/Jack Valenti), Jonny Walker (Gov. John Connally), Brian Brennan (Lee Harvey Oswald), Roslyn Cohn (Aide/Pollster), John Knight (Aide/Pollster). ***And alternate cast may appear without notice.
-Check the online program for names.

 Daniel Henning has produced a powerful and 100% immersive script that is worthy of its talent.